 Sometimes, wine can contain too much malic acid.
 In this case, vintners let the wine undergo a process called malolactic fermentation.
 During this process, malic acid is transformed into lactic acid.

 Lactic acid is mainly created during the fermentation process, not only in wine but also in food products like yogurt, sauerkraut, or sourdough.

 Winemakers intentionally encourage the creation of lactic acid by adding special bacteria to the wine that start malolactic fermentation.
 The reason is that lactic acid gives the wine a buttery, creamy mouthfeel and contributes to its complexity.

 Wines typically have only a little bit of citric acid, and winemakers usually add it artificially after the fermentation to increase the total level of acidity.
 Nevertheless, it’s a relevant type of acid because it has a very aggressive taste.

-Why Is Acidity Important in Wine?
+What Determines Acidity in Wine?

 - Grape Variety: Some varietals naturally have a higher acidity level than others.
 By selecting the variety, vintners can predetermine how acidic the resulting wine will be.

 - Soil: The soil in which vines are planted can alter grapes’ acidity.
 Dense soils, for instance, can hold more water that keeps the vines’ roots cool.
 And this leads to higher acidity levels in the grapes.

 - Climate: The same varietal has a higher level of acidity when grown in a region with rather low temperatures.
 That’s the case for most Old World wine countries such as France, Germany, or Italy.
 In warmer places in the New World, including Australia, South Africa, or California, the same varietal would have less acidity.